What is SJA? Secure Job Analysis Explained Simply

 FAQ - Frequently Asked Questions

-• DescriptionWhen the work involves risk and is not adequately covered by existing plans or procedures. text goes here
+• SJA is required when work involves risks that are not adequately covered by existing plans or routines.

 Previous